MathsandDataNYU/web/content/seminar.md

 #### <a name='anna'></a> Anna Gilbert: Metric representations: Algorithms and Geometry

 Given a set of distances amongst points, determining what metric representation is most “consistent” with the input distances or the metric that best captures the relevant geometric features of the data is a key step in many machine learning algorithms.
 In this talk, we discuss a number of variants of this problem, from convex optimization problems with metric constraints to sparse metric repair.

+#### <a name='pablo'></a> Pablo Parrilo: Shortest Paths in Graphs of Convex Sets, and their Applications

+Given a graph, the shortest-path problem requires finding a sequence of edges of minimum cost connecting a source vertex to a target vertex.
+In this talk we introduce a generalization of this classical problem in which the position of each vertex in the graph is a continuous decision variable, constrained to lie in a corresponding convex set, and the cost of an edge is a convex function of the positions of the vertices it connects.
+Problems of this form arise naturally in motion planning of autonomous vehicles, robot navigation, and even optimal control of hybrid dynamical systems.
+The price for such a wide applicability is the complexity of this problem, which is easily seen to be NP-hard.
+We discuss this novel formulation along with different solution approaches, including a strong mixed-integer convex formulation based on perspective functions.
+This formulation has a very tight convex relaxation and makes it possible to efficiently find globally-optimal paths in large graphs and in high-dimensional spaces.

+Based on joint work with Tobia Marcucci, Jack Umenberger and Russ Tedrake (MIT).

 #### <a name='theodor'></a> Theodor Misiakiewicz: Learning sparse functions with SGD on neural networks in high-dimension